 Then there’s the potential for overused strengths to become toxic.
 It seems that we can have “too much of a good thing”: attention to detail becoming obsessiveness; confidence tipping over into arrogance; imagination into eccentricity.
 We don’t have to look too far for leaders with clear strengths “who derail because of their inability to mitigate their toxic tendencies”.
 Ironically, overused strengths can become leaders’ greatest weaknesses, a point reinforced by the research and writing of Robert B. Kaiser and Robert E. Kaplan, who similarly warn against the dangers of “strengths overdone”.

 The final nail in the coffin for Chamorro-Premuzic is that the strengths movement has not really addressed the problems we face at work today.
 It might make individuals feel better about themselves but, collectively, it has not made us happier or more engaged at work, nor improved the performance of leaders.
-Perhaps it’s not such a good idea after all to ignore our limitations and shortcomings.

 Reframing personal strengths: energy not ability

-But maybe the problem is not one of strengths vs weaknesses, or a focus of strengths on their own, but in how we define and identify strengths in the first place.
+But maybe the problem is not one of strengths vs weaknesses, or a focus on strengths on their own, but in how we define and identify strengths in the first place.
 According to Marcus Buckingham and Ashley Goodall, authors of Nine Lies About Work, our obsession with assessments and competency models leads us not only to an unhelpful focus on our “development areas”, but to misidentify what strengths actually are, and how we – and the organisations we work for – can most benefit from them.

 As an ex-colleague of Don Clifton, it’s unsurprising that Buckingham is firmly in the ‘playing to our strengths’ camp.
 Not for him the appeal of fixing deficits or imperfections, the cult of “fail early, fail often”, or the idea that playing to our strengths might be the easy, complacent option.
 For Buckingham, strength is not where performance is easiest, but where “it is most impactful and increasing”.
 It’s not about gaining ability where we lack it, but working out how to increase impact where we already have an ability.